-Tendons are thick fibrous cords that attach muscles to bone.
-Overuse or strain on a joint can irritate tendons and result in tendinitis.
+Tendons are thick fibrous cords that attach muscle to bone.
+Overuse or strain on a joint can inflame tendons and result in tendinitis.

-Tendinitis is inflammation or irritation of a tendon — the thick fibrous cords that attach muscle to bone.
+Tendinitis is inflammation of the thick fibrous cords that attach muscle to bone.
+These cords are called tendons.
 The condition causes pain and tenderness just outside a joint.

-While tendinitis can occur in any of your tendons, it's most common around your shoulders, elbows, wrists, knees and heels.
+Tendinitis can occur in any tendon.
+But it's most common around shoulders, elbows, wrists, knees and heels.

-Most cases of tendinitis can be successfully treated with rest, physical therapy and medications to reduce pain.
-If tendinitis is severe and leads to the rupture of a tendon, you may need surgery.
+Most tendinitis can be treated with rest, physical therapy and medicine to reduce pain.
+Long-lasting tendon inflammation can cause a tendon to tear.
+A torn tendon might need surgery.

 Products & Services

-Signs and symptoms of tendinitis tend to occur at the point where a tendon attaches to a bone and typically include:
+Symptoms of tendinitis tend to occur where a tendon attaches to a bone.
+Symptoms often include:

-- Pain often described as a dull ache, especially when moving the affected limb or joint
+- Pain, often described as a dull ache, especially when moving the hurt limb or joint

 - Mild swelling